morzathor/MyTGBot/README.md

 ## Currency / Gold price Watcher

 Using [TabDeal](web.tabdeal.org) API, it shows you prices of Gold,Currency and other things as well.
-You can even set a time interval to get prices and your own desired time interval.
+You can even set a time interval to get prices at your own desired time interval.
 Example output: